Table of Content

 Agile keeps the customer at the centre of development by gathering feedback early and often.
 This customer-focused approach ensures that the delivered product meets real-world needs and provides maximum value to end users.

-While Agile offers many advantages, it’s not a perfect fit for every project or organisation.
+While Agile offers many benefits, it’s not a perfect fit for every project or organisation.
 Here are some of its limitations:

 1) High customer involvement is needed, which may not always be possible